ritarasteiro/FieldCourse/archive/readme.md

-This foldar has the old versions of the Field Course
+This folder has the old versions of the Field Course